-Six of Rothstein's former pupils have competed at the Olympic Games, and another will make her debut in Beijing.
+Seven of Rothstein's former pupils have competed at the Olympic Games. with Sarah Trowbridge making her debut at the London Games in 2012.
 At the 2004 Games in Athens, Kate Johnson and Kate MacKenzie rowed for Team USA.
 Johnson earned a silver medal in the U.S. eight and MacKenzie rowed in the American pair.
 Four alumnae reached the 2008 Games in Beijing.
 Heather Mandoli (eight) and Janine Hanson (quad) pulled for Canada.
 Ellen Tomek (double) and Brett Sickler (alternate) were members of Team USA.
 Hanson (eight) earned a silver medal with Canada in 2012, while Trowbridge competed in the double sculls with Team USA.

 Rothstein's experience does not end at the collegiate level.
 He traveled to San Diego to coach at the Pre-Elite Camp at the Arco Olympic Training Center following the 1999 season.
 The majority of his summer was spent in San Diego coaching with the National Team's head coach.
 Rothstein was selected to coach the Under-23 National Team coxless four at the Nations Cup in Hamburg, Germany.
 The boat finished third, less than seven seconds off the gold medal time.
 Additionally, he served as a guest coach for U.S. Under-19 squads in the summers of 2005 and 2006.